 I am an assistant professor of Geography at the University of Washington in Seattle.
 I research questions of race and nature as they relate to migration, borderlands and conservation.
-My first book, Green Wars: Conservation and Decolonization in Guatemala's Maya Forest , will be published this year by the University of California Press.
-With Nik Heynen, I'm also organizing a session at AAGs in New Orleans that develops abolition ecologies in seeking immigrant justice in a context of arbitrary detention and deportation on Mexico's southern border.
+My first book, Green Wars: Conservation and Decolonization in Guatemala's Maya Forest , was published in December 2017 by the University of California Press.
+With Nik Heynen, I'm also organizing a session at AAGs in New Orleans that develops abolition ecologies in seeking immigrant justice in a context of arbitrary detention and deportation.

 I teach classes including: Environmental Justice (Winter 2018); Race, Nature & Power (Spring 2018); and a graduate seminar on Critical Race & Postcolonial Geographies (Winter 2018).
 If you're a UW student hoping to meet with me, please email me to schedule an appointment.

 If you are applying to our geography graduate program (MA/PhD), please look over my teaching & advising page and write me a brief email.

-You can also see what I'm reading up on at goodreads, and current issues I'm thinking about at guatepolitics.tumblr.com
+You can also see what I'm reading on at goodreads.